Updated October 22, 2024

 Average Flat Fee: $500 to $2,000

-In contrast to hourly billing, a flat fee is a one-time predetermined total amount that you have to pay in exchange for legal services.
+A flat fee is a one-time predetermined total amount you must pay in exchange for legal services.

 An LLC attorney might charge you a flat fee if the workload is well-defined and routine.
 For example, forming an LLC in a particular state with a standard Operating Agreement often follows a well-established process.

-Accepting a flat fee billing can be advantageous for your LLC because it gives predictability and budgeting certainty.
+Accepting a flat fee billing can benefit your LLC because it gives predictability and budgeting certainty.
 You know exactly how much you will pay upfront, making it easier to budget for your LLC's legal expenses.

 Does a flat fee mean it's a package deal?